 Note exact time of call:

-When will the bomb go off?
+• When will the bomb go off?

 • Where is the bomb?

-What kind of bomb is it?
+• What kind of bomb is it?

 • Why was it placed?

+Il them people are in the area who will get hurt.
+Tell the caller that the building is occupied discribing the serious injury or death could result if this information is not obtained.

 • Ask who is calling:

-• Ask their location: Close - Inside Building - Far - Phone Booth Listen for any strange or unusual background noises such as music playing, motors running, traff sounds, paging, airplanes etc.
+• Ask their location: Close - Inside Building - Far - Phone Booth

+sten for any strange or unusual background noises such as music playing, motors nning, traffic sounds, paging, airplanes etc.

 Voice: Accent / Intoxicated / Stutter / Slur / Lisp / Other

-Attitude: Rational / Nervous / Calm / Angry Caller's Identification: Male / Female, Under 20 / Over 20 / Over 32
+, Attitude: Rational / Nervous / Calm / Angry

+Caller's Identification: Male / Female, Under 20 / Over 20 / Over 32
-Did caller seem familiar with the building, such as: it is on the sub-acute unit or unit A?

-Atmosphere, rain, thunder:

-Additional Comments:
+Black / White / Hispanic / Other: